AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

   of the bare machine execution environment.
-This is typically required for VxWorks targets, supported on top of |gem| and where the provided kernel needs to have been augmented with a |gcp| dedicated module to help identify the address at which your programs are loaded.
+This is typically required for VxWorks targets, supported on top of |gem| and where the provided kernel needs to have been augmented with a |gcp| dedicated module to help identify the address at which your programs are loaded (please refer to the GNATemulator documentation for this specific part of the process).

 - :option:`--level` specifies the coverage criterion to be assessed (:option:`=stmt`, :option:`=stmt+decision`, or :option:`=stmt+mcdc` for
   source coverage criteria; :option:`=insn` or :option:`=branch` for object coverage crtieria)

 - :option:`--annotate` specifies the desired output report format (:option:`=report` for a synthetic list of coverage violations, :option:`=xcov`